Muhammadomer902/Blog_Web_Application_Udemy_Capstone_Project/README.md

 In order to run the files Download all

-run npm install on terminal
+run "npm install" on terminal

-then node index.js
+then "node index.js"

 This is a Capstone Project#3 of course:- https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=SKILLS4SALEA